Skip to content

 Electric

-- many concurrent clients syncing a small shape
+1. many concurrent clients syncing a small shape

-- a single client syncing a large shape
+2. a single client syncing a large shape

-- into to one shape with many concurrent clients
+2. one shape with many clients

-- into many shapes, all streamed to one client
+4. many overlapping shapes, one client

 Initial sync